zen-browser/windows-binaries/README.md

-# windows-binaries
+# Zen Browser Windows Binaries

-📦 Packages repository containing the latest stable windows builds, used for the signing process
+📦 Packages repository containing the latest stable Windows builds, used for the signing process.